jc782/jc782.github.io/_posts/2020-04-06-BookReviews.markdown

 *November 2020*
 This was the Boscastle before Boscastle.
 9" rain in a matter of hours is terrifying.
 Likely to happen again.
 Questionable how well prepared the next location that becomes victim to this is.

+### TThe Wright Brothers, David McCullough
+*December 2020*
+Takeaways are that the development took years of incremental improvement and that they used wing warping not ailerons for control.
+Remarkable achievement entirely bootstrapped.
+One wonders what equivalent opportunities still exist like this.

+### Doors Open, Ian Rankin
+*December 2020*
+Fiction revolving around a rich businessman stealing artwork then becoming entangled in the criminal world.
+Slight whodunnit vibes.
+Enjoyable quick read.

+### The Spies of Winter, Sinclair McKay
+*December 2020*
+The story as GCHQ emerges from WW2 and faces the new threat from communism, while at the same time coping with the collapse of the empire.
+Many great minds devoted themselves to this invaluable code breaking which must have been exasperating work under stressful conditions.
+The reminder of how Turing was treated after the war is sobering.